 “BIO” is the thought-provoking theme and title of the Biennale that will be taking place in Daejeon, South Korea, from July 17th to October 24th 2018.
-Located in the Daejeon Museum of Art, the Biennale will allow artists from around the world to demonstrate how “BIO” shapes the arts, and will also highlight the very industrial nature of the host city itself.
+Located in the Daejeon Museum of Art, the Biennale will allow artists worldwide to demonstrate how “BIO” shapes the arts.
+It will also highlight the very industrial nature of the host city itself.

-The Daejeon Biennale will provide visitors with the means of exploring Bio-Art further in one of it’s four exhibitions, “Bio Media.”
+The Daejeon Biennale will allow visitors to explore Bio-Art further in one of its four exhibitions, “Bio Media.”
 The other three, “Digital Biology,” “Desire for Athanasia,” and “Humans in the Anthropocene,” will all also provide unique perspectives on the various intersections between science, technology, and art.
 Additionally, CLOT Magazine will have a number of its own contributors featured in the biennale, including Agi Haines, Art Orienté Objet, Drew Berry, Gilberto Esparza, Pinar Yoldas, Stelarc, and Suzanne Anker.